zouweemama/zouweemama/README.md

 During a critical surgery at a time of extreme staff shortage, a patient's life hung in the balance.
 As the youngest yet most knowledgeable doctor, Chen Mosheng, who had never performed surgery before, displayed astonishing calm and decisiveness, gripping the scalpel firmly for the first time in his life.
 With his profound theoretical knowledge and precise technique, he successfully completed the surgery and saved the patient's life.

-In the very instant of the surgery's success, a cutie mark that symbolized his destiny—a simple, sharp silver scalpel—quietly manifested beside him.
-This long-awaited mark not only confirmed the birth of his "Silver Blade" title but also imprinted upon him the soul of a healer: to sever the chains of death with a blade that is calm, precise, and sharp.

-(I used a translator to write some of the sentences)
+(I used a translator to write some of the sentences) -

    <img width="216" height="240" alt="pony-town-📚 陈浩 (Sterling Chen) 🫂✔💉-trot-blinking-padded-4x" src="https://github.com/user-attachments/assets/6cb4382b-0b71-40b8-8b7b-31d473a74b21" />